julianxhokaxhiu/delirinotturni-wp-theme/README.md

  - [Bootstrap](http://twitter.github.io/bootstrap/)
  - [Font Awesome](http://fortawesome.github.io/Font-Awesome/) & [Font Awesome More](http://gregoryloucas.github.io/Font-Awesome-More/)

+## HOW TO INSTALL ##
+ 1. [Download Timber](https://github.com/julianxhokaxhiu/timber) and place it in your 'wp-content/themes' directory
+ 2. [Download this theme](https://github.com/julianxhokaxhiu/timber/archive/master.zip) and place it in your 'wp-content/themes' directory
+ 3. Activate this theme in your Admin panel
+ 4. Enjoy

 ## LICENSE ##
 This is currently licensed as GPLv3 (see attached LICENSE file also)